UI/UX DesignWebsite DesignReno Platforms2025

 Institutional content needs human context

-Raw data about universities and programs feels impersonal.
-Adding researcher profiles, campus photography, and student testimonials transformed abstract institutional relationships into tangible stories.
+Raw data about universities and programs feels cold.
+Adding researcher profiles, campus photography, and student testimonials turned abstract partnerships into something people could connect with.

 3